top of page

 C. W. Anderson: The Horseman and the Artist

 C.W.
 Anderson simply loved horses.
 In his paintings, his love for horses was so evident that even the casual observer could appreciate the noble animal.
-The many works he produced may have inspired others to become lifelong “horse people”.
+The many works he produced have inspired others to become lifelong “horse people”.

 During C.W.
-Anderson’s lifetime, his artwork hung in galleries and museums throughout the country.
+Anderson’s lifetime, his artwork hung in galleries and museums across the country.
 However, it was the illustrations in little picture books that took imaginative children into the woods on horseback.
 Slowly turning the pages, equestrian dreams to last a life time instilled a longing for the pleasures and independence of the brave little horseman of Billy and Blaze.

 Clarence William Anderson (1891 – 1971) was born in Wahoo, Nebraska.
 Known professionally as C.W.
 Anderson, he was Andy to his family and friends — and he liked that just fine.
 His casual signature was taken from the back of a photograph he commissioned for his artist’s morgue.
 Every competent artist has pictures and references to confirm every detail in order to build that elusive believability into works of art or illustration.